Working As A Music Producer

 The music industry is a big and booming business.
-Total industry revenue for 2016 is equal to $15 billion and continuing to grow.
+Total industry revenue for 2016 was equal to $15 billion and continues to grow.
 So you might be asking yourself, how can I get my piece of the pie?
-In this article, I will be breaking down 8 ways in which you can take your skills as a music producer and use them to generate revenue.
+In this article, I will break down 8 ways in which you can take your skills as a music producer and use them to generate revenue.

-Chances are, most of you started out as music producers simply because you wanted to be able to make a certain genre.
-I know when I first got into it I had big dreams of re-kindling the 90’s boom-bap scene.
+Chances are, most of you started out as music producers simply because you wanted to create a certain genre.
+I know when I first got into it, I had big dreams of re-kindling the 90’s boom-bap scene.
 Things haven’t quite worked out yet.
-Although nowadays you might be working on different content to pay the bills, you haven’t forgotten how to make that music you started with.
-Time to apply your professional skills to making music to make money.
+Although nowadays you might be working on different content to pay the bills, you haven’t forgotten how to make the music you started with.
+It’s time to apply your professional skills to making music that generates income.

-The internet is full of rappers looking for beats and singers looking for backing tracks.
+The internet is full of rappers looking for beats and singers seeking backing tracks.
 Use some of your time to produce music for other artists.
-Whilst this can be a slow money maker to start, once you have established yourself you can easily start to charge $100’s per track.
+While this can be a slow money-maker initially, once you establish yourself, you can easily start charging hundreds of dollars per track.
 The more you do and the more your music gets around, the more people will seek your skills.

-Exploring our previous point further, networking and collaborating with some of these up and comers can be a goldmine if you meet the right people.
-The big thing to consider with this one is whether you’re happy to take a cash sum up front or if you could make more long term by being a credited music producer and collecting royalties.
-Weigh up your options with the artists you’re working with.
+Exploring our previous point further, networking and collaborating with some of these up-and-comers can be a goldmine if you meet the right people.
+The big thing to consider with this one is whether you’re happy to take a cash sum upfront or if you could make more long-term by being a credited music producer and collecting royalties.
+Weigh your options with the artists you’re working with.
 If they’re in it for the long run, perhaps you should be too.

-Whilst the internet is a great place to meet people, it can be a little over saturated.
+While the internet is a great place to meet people, it can be a little oversaturated.
 Try to find out about local concerts and networking events and get out there.
-In my experience, face to face connections and word of mouth are infinitely more valuable than any other form of advertising.
+In my experience, face-to-face connections and word-of-mouth are infinitely more valuable than any other form of advertising.
 Speak to artists, agents, and label representatives.
-Get your name everywhere you can.
+Get your name out there as much as possible.

-Perhaps the most lucrative of all the things mentioned here, licensing music can pay big money.
-The representative of one of my clients has recently placed a piece on the television program Downton Abbey for a whopping £9,000 along with royalties.
-The idea here is to find placements for your music in content such as adverts, films, TV, and games.
-Services such as Tunefind can allow you to see where music producers with similar styles to you are putting their music.
+Perhaps the most lucrative of all the options mentioned here, licensing music can pay big money.
+A representative of one of my clients recently placed a piece on the television program Downton Abbey for a whopping £9,000 along with royalties.
+The idea here is to find placements for your music in content such as commercials, films, TV shows, and games.
+Services such as Tunefind allow you to see where music producers with similar styles to you are placing their music.

 4. Meeting Music Publishers